The Tahi Rua Toru Tech Challenge uses an adapted version of the TechHub Challenge previously run by IT Professionals New Zealand

 123Tech First, Secondary and Senior Secondary Challenges are team-based digital technology project challenges with comprehensive age and learning-level appropriate support and guidance.

 Each level builds on the previous in terms of the depth and complexity of both the process and the outcome.
-Each has a Challenge question – a variation of identifying a problem in their own school or community and devising a digital technologies-based solution to solve it.
+The Challenge breif requires students to identify a problem in their own school or community and creating a digital technologies-based solution to solve it.

 The process becomes more comprehensive at higher levels, but the general theme includes: